aaronbieber/singleservingphoto/_posts/2010-07-17-expose-to-the-right-the-right-i-say.markdown

 ## How do you use this rule?

 I'm glad you asked.
-This is all you need to remember.
+This is all you need to remember:

-%(note)If possible, *increase your image's overall exposure until _the histogram touches the right edge_*.%
+**If possible, increase your image's overall exposure until the histogram almost touches the right edge.**

 There are plenty of reasons that you may not be able to do that including subject motion, lack of light, and so on.
-Do the best you can.
-_Tend_ toward the right of the histogram.
+Do the best you can. _Tend_ toward the right of the histogram.

 The image shouldn't be _clipped_, which means that if your camera shows little blinking spots where things are overexposed, _that's still bad_, but get that graph to move over to the right as far as you can without compromising the image.

-If, like me, you operate in aperture-priority or aperture-value mode (Canon Av, Nikon A) all you have to do is use your "exposure value," or EV, setting to increase the exposure of the image as far as you can up until the histogram data touches the right edge of the graph.
+If, like me, you operate in aperture-priority or aperture-value mode (Canon Av, Nikon A) all you have to do is use your "exposure value," or EV, setting to increase the exposure of the image as far as you can up until the histogram data nearly touches the right edge of the graph.
 If you can't get it all the way over there without compromising the shot, don't worry about it.
 This is a rule of thumb only.

 ## Then what?

 Then you take your photos home and import them into Lightroom and use the Develop module to adjust the overall brightness of the image using the exposure slider and curves and anything else you need to until it looks good to you.
 That's really it.

 Here are some things that you are going to complain about, and why you shouldn't:

 * On your camera's LCD screen, an image exposed to the right may look very bright, and may look desaturated.
 It's OK.
 There is just as much color data in the image as there was when it was center-exposed, and when you bring it into Lightroom you can draw that color out, but this time _with more detail than ever_.

 Okay, so that was only one complaint.
 If you have other complaints, leave them down there in the comments!